Bacbia3696/svm-mnist/README.md

 ## Preprocess
 We use deskew method as preprocess method when we train the finally model for better accuracy

+## Final hypothesis
+After using 10_000 samples for validation, we combine it to 50_000 training samples to to train the final hypothesis.
+Make the best result possible

 ## Install dependencies with pip